-Our father meanwhile settled into a life of early retirement while he was still in just his mid-thirties.
+Our father meanwhile settled into a life of early retirement while he was just in his mid-thirties.
 Although people were initially rather cool to his presence and kept aloof, suspecting that he was a Muslim man who had eloped with the daughter of a Hindu Brahmin family, their speculations ended when they discovered he was really a Hindu who had adopted the mode of dress favoured by men in Pakistan.
-Eventually, he went on to become a prominent and popular figure in Mussoorie's rather uppity, affluent sophisticated society.
+Eventually, he went on to become a prominent and popular figure in Mussoorie's rather uppity, affluent, sophisticated society.

-Our father always wore the traditional dress of Pakistani men a white salwar-kurta with an achkan.
+Our father always wore the traditional dress of Pakistani men, a white salwar-kurta with an achkan

 Once we got accustomed to the new environment, our mother, who was concerned that we were missing out on schooling, enrolled us into an English-medium school, the Convent of Jesus and Mary, which was about a twenty-minute walk from our home.
 Before leaving for school, we would quickly go to the temple, get down on our knees, and touch our heads to the ground before the gods in their sanctum.
 Bebeji would then pour a spoonful of charanamrit into our cupped palms, which we would drink.
-We would then rush out out of the temple, put our shoes back on, and head off for school.
+We would then rush out of the temple, put our shoes back on, and head off for school.
 We would reach school at nine o'clock in the morning and come home by four in the afternoon.

-In due course, the compound at the back, which the chowkidar insisted be called the "kirket ground" because it was used for the sport (the Nawab who owned Dil Bahar, but now lived in another grander house further up the hill, presumably played cricket with his lackeys when he lived there), grew into a beautiful place, with flower beds running along its four sides.
-On its terraced fields, which led from the road above the house, there were apple and apricot trees and a variety of vegetables grown by our mother.
+The compound at the back was generally referred to as the "kirket" ground because it was once used by the Nawab who owned Dil Bahar and played cricket with his lackeys when he lived there.
+Our mother now turned it into a beautiful playground for us, with flower beds running along its four sides.
+On the sloping terraced fields, which led from the road above the house, there were apple and apricot trees, and a variety of vegetables growing abundantly.
 On the lower field, a sturdy branch of a beautiful apricot tree held a swing with a wooden plank as its seat.
 The walls on three sides of the house were covered with creeper vines of Dutch roses and passion flowers.
 In the flowerbeds running at the base of the walls grew clutches of nasturtiums and pansies; marigolds and dahlias dominated the tiny flowers growing beneath them.
 Our mother had a "green thumb," as they say, and Dil Bahar was a riot of gardening colour for the better part of the year.

 In addition to an extensive garden, my mother had several pets, including lovebirds, pigeons, goats, hens, and even a baby deer.
-There were always four to five dogs of different breeds wandering around, whom we used to protect the house from leopards that would come down from the snowy peaks during the severe winter months.
+There were always four to five dogs of different breeds wandering around, whom we used to protect the house from leopards, which would come down from the snowy peaks during the severe winter months.
 The house evolved into a kind of fairyland for us, changing its outward appearance as the seasons changed from spring to summer, from monsoon to autumn, and from autumn to the onset of snow in winter.
 Life took on a different rhythm from what it had been in Sialkot.